dmazine/arch-linux-install/README.md

-# Arch Linux with UEFI Install
+# Arch Linux Installation Guide on a UEFI system

 ## Bootable USB